DashBookProject/Plotly-Dash/Bonus-Content/Utilities/indicators.md

 ####  Styling Other Components with Position Utilities

 The position utilities are not just for indicator components.
 Here we use it to jazz up a `dbc.Card` component.
-Learn more about Dash Bootstrap Card components in the cards article.
+Learn more about Dash Bootstrap Card components in the [cards article.](https://github.com/DashBookProject/Plotly-Dash/blob/master/Bonus-Content/Components/cards.md)

-todo add link ^^

 ![card](https://user-images.githubusercontent.com/72614349/203175770-2ecd2a2d-d2fe-4c03-bb0c-d91e9b365fa5.png)